Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: W conformal block

 where

 \end{theorem} This is a higher-rank version of the vertex function associated with the Hilbert scheme of points on $\mathbb{C}^2$ given by \cite{Smirnov:2019rmq,Crew:2020psc}.
 See also \cite{Choi:2019zpz}.
-In this expression, there is no counting parameter in the summation over $\underline{\pi} \in \mathsf{PP}_{\underline{\lambda}}$.
+In this expression, there is no counting parameter in the summation over $\underline{\pi} \in \mathsf{PP}_{\underline{\lambda}}$, which can be added by hand.
 In fact, the stable envelope gives rise to the factor $z^{|\underline{\pi}|}$ in the summation, which is a consequence of the quasiperiodicity of the kernel function $\varphi_K(\cdot,\cdot)$ as seen in Proposition~\ref{prop:vort_fn}.